 (Image: John's Camp)

 Wait a minute, let's clarify - the operator is responsible for providing expert guidance and professional game viewing activities on safari, BUT superb wildlife sightings cannot be guaranteed.
 An important distinction - if the guides know their stuff (wild animals, the bush, wildlife tracking, insects, plants, history, local culture etc) then your game viewing activities will be engaging and rewarding, despite challenging conditions or elusive game.
+On top of that, a great guide has personality, excellent social skills, and good English communication abilities.

 Questions worth asking: are the safari guides and rangers...